-- Thomas J Pickett (Executive Chairman) (5 years) - Geoffrey J Missen (Independent Non-Executive Director) (3 years) - Dr Simon D Beams (Independent Non-Executive Director) (appointed 2 September 2019)
+- Thomas J Pickett (Executive Chairman) (7 years) - Geoffrey J Missen (Independent Non-Executive Director) (4 years) - Dr Simon Beams (Non-Executive Director) (1 years)

 When determining whether a non-executive Director is independent the Director must not fail any of the tests included in the Guidelines.
-The Board have considered the position of the Directors and consider that Mr Missen and Dr Beams are "independent" as defined by the Guidelines.
-Mr Pickett is a substantial shareholder and Executive Chairman of the Company.
-The Board considers that the appointment of an Executive Chairman is appropriate given the current size of the Company and the nature of its operations.
+The Board have considered the position of the Directors and consider that Mr Missen is "independent" as defined by the Guidelines.
+Mr Pickett is Executive Chairman of the Company and Dr Beams' company Terra Search Pty Ltd is a significant supplier of geological services to the Company.
+The Board considers that the appointment of an Executive Chairman is appropriate given the current size of the Company and the nature of its operations and that the appointment of Dr Beams provides the geological skills and experience required by the Board.